UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-incident-location-incident.md

 * Use this Profile: [RS Bundle — Minimum Data Set](StructureDefinition-rs-bundle-minimum.md)
 * Refer to this Profile: [RS Encounter](StructureDefinition-rs-encounter.md) and [RS HealthcareService](StructureDefinition-rs-healthcare-service.md)
-* Examples for this Profile: [EDSA & Ayala Intersection/a>,[EDSA - Ayala Southbound](Location-rs-example-incident-location.md)and[Location/rs-minimum-example-location](Location-rs-minimum-example-location.md)
+* Examples for this Profile: [Location/RSMinimumExampleLocation](Location-RSMinimumExampleLocation.md), [EDSA & Ayala Intersection/a> and[EDSA - Ayala Southbound](Location-rs-example-incident-location.md)
 You can also check for[usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-incident-location-incident)

 ### Formal Views of Profile Content